99Rafick/TextEffect/readme.md

 To use the `TextEffect` class, first, create an instance of the class.
 Here's a simple example:

     ```javascript
-    // Import the TextEffect class if using a module system
-    // import TextEffect from './path/to/TextEffect';

-    // Create an instance of TextEffect
     const textEffect = new TextEffect();

 ## Applying Hover Effects

 To apply a hover effect to an element using the `TextEffect` class, you can use the `inHover` method.
-Here's how you can do it:
+Here s how you can do it:

     ```javascript
     // Select the element to apply the hover effect